learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 ### Install SQLite

 You’ll be using a couple of different databases as you move through the web development track.
 The default database that Rails uses is SQLite.
-We also frequently see that students want to deploy their apps to the free hosting service Heroku.
-To do this though, you’ll need to be using Postgres instead (instructions for installing Postgres can be found in our [optional installations lesson](https://github.com/learn-co-curriculum/environment-mac-os-catalina-optional-setup).

 To set up SQLite, run